Received a Tax Notice? Respond and Resolve with our Tax Experts.

 What is the Process of Foreign Company Registration in India?

-Joint Venture Registration Process: It is a contract through which 2 parties get together to achieve a commercial objective or run a business.
+It is a contract through which 2 parties get together to achieve a commercial objective or run a business.
 To register a joint venture, the foreign company has to choose a local partner to enter into a joint venture.
-Both the parties must sign a letter of intent or an MOU and discuss all the terms before entering into the agreement.
+Both parties must sign a letter of intent or an MOU and discuss all the terms before entering into the agreement.

-Wholly-owned Subsidiary Registration Process: There should be minimum 2 directors to register a wholly owned subsidiary company in India out of which one should be an Indian resident.
+There should be a minimum of 2 directors to register a whollyowned subsidiary company in India, out of which one should be an Indian resident.

-• All the directors should have a DIN number and DSC and AOA and MOA should be drafted.
+• All the directors should have a DIN number, and DSC, AOA, and MOA should be drafted.

 • The SPICe+ registration form should be filed.

-• The applicant has to submit the necessary documents, pay the fees.
+• The applicant has to submit the necessary documents and pay the fees.

 • After receiving the certificate of incorporation, the company must open a bank account.

-Branch Office Registration Process: A foreign company can open a branch office in India after taking approval from RBI.
+A foreign company can open a branch office in India after getting approval from RBI.
 Following are the conditions -

 • The foreign company should be involved in trading or manufacturing